-The recent pledge of up to £100 million from the largest gambling companies together with the voluntary donations of the rest of the gambling industry will enable us to continue to work in partnership with the NHS, public health agencies, local authorities and voluntary sector organisations across England, Scotland and Wales to further develop the National Gambling Treatment Service.
-In April 2021, GambleAware published a new five-year strategy outlining a new vision of a society where everyone is safe from gambling harms.
-As part of the commitment to deliver and meet this vision, GambleAware has set out four strategic priorities:
+The 2020 pledge of up to £110 million from the largest gambling companies, together with the voluntary donations of the rest of the gambling industry, enabled us to continue to work in partnership with the NHS, public health agencies, local authorities and voluntary sector organisations across England, Scotland and Wales to further develop the National Gambling Support Network.
+The publication of the White Paper on gambling in April 2023 heralds a new chapter for the funding of gambling harm prevention and treatment and with it, stronger regulation.
+At this stage, GambleAware is focused on stabilising the system during the period of consultation and ensuring that our role as strategic commissioner is secured in the new system.

+As part of our Organisational Strategy, GambleAware has set out four strategic priorities for the future:

-- Accelerate engagement and awareness to deliver targeted activity to raise awareness, reduce stigma and encourage engagement with information and advice, support and treatment services. - Transform capacity and capability by collaborating with the NHS, public health agencies, local authorities, and voluntary sector organisations across England, Scotland and Wales to support growth of an integrated system of prevention provision. - Increase equity and champion diversity to understand and address inequalities in experiences, access to services and outcomes for those experiencing gambling harms.
-We will take a collaborative approach working with a diversity of communities to ensure that support, services, treatment and pathways to these services are accessible and effective. - Deliver best-in-class commissioning with a focus on improving processes and systems to enhance good governance, maximising transparency and value for money.
-We will include the voice of those with lived experience in the co-production of awareness-raising support, and treatment services.
+- Accelerate engagement and awareness to deliver targeted activity to raise awareness, reduce stigma and encourage engagement with information and advice, support, and treatment services. - Transform capacity and capability by collaborating with the NHS, public health agencies, local authorities, and voluntary sector organisations across England, Scotland, and Wales to support growth of an integrated system of prevention provision. - Increase equity and champion diversity to understand and address inequalities in experiences, access to services and outcomes for those experiencing gambling harms.
+We will take a collaborative approach working with a diversity of communities to ensure that support, services, treatment, and pathways to these services are accessible and effective. - Deliver best-in-class commissioning with a focus on improving processes and systems to enhance good governance, maximising transparency, and value for money.
+We will include the voice of those with lived experience in the coproduction of awareness-raising support, and treatment services.